Grid diagrams and Heegaard Floer invariants

-Using Theorem~\ref{thm:AllVersions}, we can express the maps $F^-_{W_2, \tt|_{W_2}}$ and $F^+_{W_3, \tt|_{W_3}}$ (or, more precisely, their tensor product with the identity on $V= H_*(T^{n-\ell})$) in terms of counts of holomorphic polygons on a symmetric product of the grid.
+Using Theorem~\ref{thm:AllVersions}, we can express the maps $F^-_{W_2, \tt|_{W_2}}$ and $F^+_{W_3, \tt|_{W_3}}$ in terms of counts of holomorphic polygons on a symmetric product of the grid.
 Combining these polygon counts, we get a mixed map

-We conclude that $F^{\mix}_{\Gamma, \tt}$ is the same as $ F^{\mix}_{W_2 \cup W_3, \tt|_{W_2 \cup W_3}} \otimes \Id_V$, up to compositions with isomorphisms on both the domain and the target.
+We conclude that $F^{\mix}_{\Gamma, \tt}$ is the same as $ F^{\mix}_{W_2 \cup W_3, \tt|_{\#^m(S^1 \times S^2)}}$, up to compositions with isomorphisms on both the domain and the target.
 Note, however, that at this point we do not know how to identify elements in the domains (or targets) of the two maps in a canonical way.
 For example, we know that there is an isomorphism

 but it is difficult to say exactly what the isomorphism is.
-Nevertheless, both $ \HFm(\#^m (S^1 \times S^2))$ and $V$ have unique maximal degree elements $\Theta_{\max}^m$ and $\Theta_V$, respectively.
-We can identify what $\Theta_{\max}^m \otimes \Theta_V$ corresponds to on the left hand side of ~\eqref{eq:isoV} by simply computing degrees.
+Nevertheless, $ \HFm(\#^m (S^1 \times S^2))$ has a unique maximal degree elements $\Theta_{\max}^m$.
+We can identify what $\Theta_{\max}^m$ corresponds to on the left hand side of ~\eqref{eq:isoV} by simply computing degrees.
 Let us denote the respective element by

 The following proposition says that one can decide whether $\Phi_{X, \tt} \in \ff$ is zero or one from information coming from a grid presentation $\Gamma$: